Interval annotations

 Here we attach and merge the annotations (in this example case,

-fixing a dummy EDF start time and length, etc); we then add the duration (tag DUR
+fixing a dummy EDF start time and length, etc); we then add the duration (tag DUR) of each event

 luna s.lst @param -o out.db \